 Umar Khan gave a detailed breakdown of his most recent personal project, based on the concept by Dan Brown.
 He talked about the production, creation of assets, materials and the whole composition of the scene in Unreal Engine 4.
-The final result is extremely good.

 The Baron’s Hangar